The pie charts below give information about the percentages of the world population living in various parts of the world in 1900 and 2000.

 Overall, this represents a huge increase in the number of humans on the planet, from 1.6 billion to 6 billion in just one century.
 Most of this population growth has occurred in developing countries.

-- The bar chart below gives information about the percentage of the population living in urban areas in different parts of the world Summarise the information by selecting and reporting the main features and make comparisons where relevant 73
+- The bar chart gives information about the number of car journeys into the city centre made by residents and non residents Summarise the information by selecting and reporting the main features and make comparisons where relevant 89

 - The graph shows the proportion of monthly household income five European countries spend on food and drink housing clothing and entertainment Summarize the main features of the graph 73